scientific-python/social-media/videos-general.md

 ## Format

 - Recorded in zoom (Live interviews)
-- 5-7 minutes long
+- 10-20 minutes long
 - Questions will be displayed as labels in the video
 - Scientific Python icon will be displayed at the top right
-- Outro with "Welcome to the Scientific Python Community" label
+- Outro with "Scientific Python" label
+- Social media handles displayed at the end

 ## Sample questions

 1. Introduction
 2. What drove you to contribute to open source and what was your first open source contribution?
 3. How did you become a maintainer and what was the greatest challenge?
-4. Why did you decide to “stay” in the open source community?
+4. Why did you decide to “stay” in the Scientific Python community?
-5. What are you doing to make the open source community better?
+5. What are you doing to make the Scientific Python community better?
-6. Why should someone consider joining the open source community?
+6. Why should someone consider joining the Scientific Python community?
-7. Can you give some advice to someone that wants to contribute to open source?
+7. Can you give some advice to someone that wants to contribute to the Scientific Python ecosystem?

 # Explanations :book: